my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

 - Capitalize first letter
 - If 1 sentence, don’t add period; if >1 sentence, add period.
 - Add a single space after `#`
+- Paragraphs inside a block comment are separated by a line containing a single `#`.

 Insert *Roxygen Comments*: ⇧⌥⌘R